0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How are baker fees calculated

 Fees for baker service are paid out by the [Fee distribution contract](https://browser.partisiablockchain.com/contracts/04fe17d1009372c8ed3ac5b790b32e349359c2c7e9).
-In the state of the contract you can see a list from each node, showing how many signed blocks they have seen from each of the other nodes.
+In the state of the contract you can see a list from each node, showing how many signatures on blocks they have seen from each of the other nodes.
 When every node has produced 100 blocks, the epoch is over and earned fees are distributed equally among the nodes receiving a vote from 2/3s of the nodes.
 A peer node will count how often your node's signature has appeared on a block it has seen.
 It creates a sorted list of the performers.
 It cast a vote for each node in the top 2/3s.
 Everyone that has received a vote from 2/3s of the committee gets paid an equal share of the fees of the epoch.